mdekstrand/cs533-web/assignments/A6/index.md

 text_vectors = svd_pipe.transform(train['text'])
 ```

-{{mtodo}} Plot a Seaborn pairplot of the results of projecting the article texts with an 8-dimensional SVD, with the points colored by document class.
+{{mtodo}} Plot a Seaborn {py:func}`~seaborn.pairplot` of the results of projecting the article texts with an 8-dimensional SVD, with the points colored by document class.
 What do you observe?

 {{mtodo}} Train a *k*-NN classifier with 5 neighbors on the SVD-transformed article texts.
 You can do this with a 3-stage pipeline.